What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 Solid communication

-This lack of communication can be frustrating to the buyer, seller, and agent when you’re trying to negotiate a deal, and answers aren’t being given in a timely manner.
+This lack of communication can be frustrating to the buyer, seller, and agent when you’re trying to negotiate a deal, and answers aren’t being given promptly.

 Does using a flat fee listing service hurt a home sale?